Learn how a building's unique characteristics affect the amount of damage flooding can cause.

 The estimated repair costs are based on the depth of flooding projected to reach a building in a certain flood scenario.
 Lower probabilities represent deeper floods that are less likely to occur, but more likely to reach a building and cause greater damage.
 A rare flood event has a only 0.2% chance of occurring in a single year.
-However if this scenario were to occur, the depth of flooding and amount of damage caused would be much greater than the depth of flooding from very regular events that have a 50% likelihood of occurring.
+However, if this scenario were to occur, the depth of flooding and amount of damage caused would be much greater than the depth of flooding from very regular events that have a 50% likelihood of occurring.

 Estimated repair time

 Estimated repair time is the number of days needed to repair damaged building materials, caused by a particular flood scenario.
-Rarer flood scenarios not only cause greater damage to a home, but the entire area impacted surrounding it, such as time for floodwater recession, building restoration, contractor and engineer mobilization.
-For this reason repair time estimates consider factors that delay the start of building repairs.
+Rarer flood scenarios not only cause greater damage to a home, but the entire area impacted surrounding it, such as time for floodwater recession, building restoration, and contractor and engineer mobilization.
+For this reason, repair time estimates consider factors that delay the start of building repairs.
 Once the impending delays are resolved, downtime estimates are calculated by averaging repair times for each damaged building component.

 Annual flood damage estimates capture a homeowner’s expected cost per year to repair flood damage to their home.
-Historical data from the U.S. Army Corps of Engineers analyzes the relationship between depth of flooding and the amount of damage caused, based on historical records from FEMA insurance claims.
-This then provides an estimate for expected loss per year that a property owner can expect to pay as a result of damage to their home from flooding.
+Historical data from the U.S. Army Corps of Engineers analyze the relationship between depth of flooding and the amount of damage caused, based on historical records from FEMA insurance claims.
+This then provides an estimate for the expected loss per year that a property owner can expect to pay as a result of damage to their home from flooding.

 The increasing cost of flooding